laewoong/MenuArrowAnimation/README.md

 Menu/Arrow Animation using Canvas api in android.
 You can see [the original design](https://dribbble.com/shots/2550799-Menu-Arrow-Animation) by Apostol Voicu.

-Check the detail in [blog](https://laewoong.github.io/Menu-Arrow-Animation-by-ApostolVoicu/)
+See How to implement this in [my blog](https://laewoong.github.io/Menu-Arrow-Animation-by-ApostolVoicu/)

 ## How to use